xiyuzhai-husky-lang/husky/README.md

 # The Husky Programming Language

-Husky is a new programming language for developing modular AI systems.
+Husky is a new programming language designed specifically for developing hybrid AI systems.

-## What are modular AI systems?
+## What are hybrid AI systems?

 TODO

 ## Why a new programming language?

-Existing languages are not good enough because they lack the proper abstraction, expressive power, and safety guarantees.
+Existing programming languages fall short because they lack the appropriate abstractions, expressive power, and safety guarantees needed for building hybrid AI systems.

-Husky is built with the following features:
+Husky introduces several key features designed to overcome these limitations:
 - TODO
 - TODO
 - TODO

-Many of the above features are already seen in existing languages.
-However, they are integrated harmonically for hybrid AI development.
-After all, a programming language is not just about the union of its features but also about their interaction.
+While some of these features may already exist in other programming languages, Husky integrates them in a way that is harmonious and particularly suited for hybrid AI development.
+A programming language is not just a collection of features—it’s about how those features interact and complement each other.

-## Nature of Things
+## Nature of the Project

 Husky is currently a personal project.
-As a personal project, despite the huge effort necessary to create it, it's still worth it because it significantly facilicates me to do certain jobs that I'm greatly interested in.
-However, it needs more evidence to see whether the language will be of use to a more general audience beyond my small circle.
-It's also likely that my language is useful but a fundamental redesign of certain aspects could be even better.
-Hence, there's currently no intention of introducing the language to the public as the "next-generation AI language that replaces python, C++".
-Personally, I believe languages should first find killer applications that solidly solve problems that no other existing languages can solve, and then try to seek popularity.
-The last thing I want to see is hype.
-I would do everything to hunt down any misinformation spread about project.
+Despite the significant effort required to develop it, I believe it’s worthwhile because it enables me to tackle specific problems that are of great interest to me.
+However, more evidence is needed to determine if the language will be valuable to a wider audience beyond my immediate circle.
+It’s also possible that while Husky is useful, a fundamental redesign of certain aspects could lead to the creation of an entirely new project, one that is inspired by Husky but ventures in a different direction.

+At this stage, there is no intention to position Husky as the "next-generation AI language" meant to replace Python or C++.
+I believe programming languages should first find their "killer application"—solving a unique problem that no other language can address—before seeking broader adoption.
+My primary goal is to avoid hype and misinformation, and I will actively work to ensure accurate representation of the project.

 ## Timeline

-Husky is currently in the prototyping stage, focusing on AI research.
-It will transform into a stable language once AI technology is mature.
+Husky is currently in the prototyping phase, with a focus on AI research.
+The plan is to evolve it into a stable language as AI technology matures.

-I'm currently recuperating from hand pains.
-The focus is to deliver Husky for my own research first.
-The tutorials and documentations will wait at least two years.
+At the moment, I am recovering from hand pain, so the priority is delivering Husky for my personal research.
+Comprehensive tutorials and documentation will not be available for at least two years.
+While there may be occasional pieces of tutorials and documentation released sporadically, do not expect a fully polished release in the near future.

-In other words, for the next two years, there is no intention of publicly introducing the Husky programming language, although it's open source.
-There's going to sporadic pieces of tutorials and documentations here and there, but don't expect the full story to be revealed very soon.
+In short, Husky will remain largely under wraps for the next couple of years, although it will be open source.
+The full story of the language will unfold slowly over time.